psobiech/opengr8on/MQTT.md

 # Configure MQTT broker

-The broker should be compatible with Tasmota32 https://tasmota.github.io/docs/TLS/#tls-secured-mqtt
+The broker should be compatible with Tasmota32 https://tasmota.github.io/docs/TLS/#tls-secured-mqtt and AWS IoT

 ## Generate Certificates